-The rise of the green economy has the potential to affect our students and their careers.
-Sustainability on campus equips our students with skills and tools needed to compete and participate in this economy while providing opportunities for community involvement and learning.
+Sustainability at Bryant promotes Bryant's global vision, our commitment to business innovation, and the arts and sciences.
+It also equips our students with skills and tools needed to compete and participate in this economy while providing opportunities for community involvement and learning.
 Cross-campus stakeholders include the Sustainability Committee and the student group SustainUs.

 Plans, Goals and Resources for Sustainability